Bucket-list Road Trips for Every Decade of Your Life

 From here, U.S. Route 50 crosses from Kansas City to St. Louis and traverses the Mississippi River before heading into the agricultural heartlands of Illinois, Indiana, and finally, Ohio.
 Swing through Hoosier National Forest in Indiana and the college town of Athens, Ohio.
 In West Virginia, make a point to enjoy the scenic vistas of Monongahela National Forest before hitting Virginia and the bustle of downtown Washington, D.C.
 After the mayhem of the city, you'll pass through a few fishing and farming communities in rural Maryland, and then arrive in your destination: Ocean City, Maryland.

-Once you reach, take some time to walk the boardwalk, put your feet in the sand, and reflect — you made it.
+Once you reach Ocean City, take some time to walk the boardwalk, put your feet in the sand, and reflect — you made it.

 In your 40s: Grand Canyon to Yellowstone to Mount Rushmore